 Is a PBT admissible against me?

-After the arrest is made you will be asked to submit to a blood draw or a DataMaster breath test which is admissible.
+After the arrest is made you will be asked to submit to a second blood draw or breath test referred to as the DataMaster.

 Preliminary Breath Test

-Be careful, the officer can “ask” you to submit to a PBT which can give him enough probable cause to arrest you even when they do not have enough probable cause to require you to take the test.
+Be careful, the officer can “ask” you to submit to a PBT, rather than order you, if they do not believe they have enough evidence.
+Consenting to the PBT gives the officer enough probable cause to arrest you even when they did not have enough probable cause to require you to take the test.
 Consent is a search exception.
 I put “ask” in quotes because it’s amazing how an officer’s orders will be interpreted by the prosecution as a “request to consent” and not an order.

 You can quickly eliminate any ambiguity by simply asking the officer if they are ordering you to take the test or asking you to consent.
 Remember; always be polite when talking with the police.

 PBT as evidence of guilt